isabella232/aspnet-mailboxsync-sample/01_GettingStarted.md

 ### Registering the app

-This app uses the Azure AD v2 endpoint, so you'll register it in the [Application Registration Portal](https://apps.dev.microsoft.com).

 1. Sign in to the portal with either your Microsoft account, or your work or school account.
 1. Choose **Add an app**.
 1. Enter a friendly name for the application and choose **Create application**.